apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 ## 4 Monitoring and Alerts

-The monitoring in StreamPark requires configuration in the setting module to set up the basic information for sending emails.
+The monitoring in Apache StreamPark requires configuration in the setting module to set up the basic information for sending emails.

 ![](/blog/joyme/system_setting.png)